DaSausiBoi/VW-DEMO-Docs/docs/source/introduction.rst

 Why do we need this?
 --------------------

-In turn, this will Reduces component cost per model and allow for more facilities and plants around the globe to implement this demo that may not have the same hardware/software we do.
+This project will reduce component cost per model and allow for more facilities and plants around the globe to implement this demo that may not have the same hardware/software we do.